hlmshtj-dan/Simulation-Power/docs/05_Python.md

 Note: There are two differences between Python and the R:

-1. Python uses the “product” function to permutate and combine parameters, and then use “loop” and “dask.compute” to perform parallel computing;
+1. Python uses the “product” function to permutate and combine parameters and then uses “loop” and “dask.compute” to perform parallel computing;
-2. Python couldn’t repeatedly use parameter_search() and instead uses two layers of loop to realize multiple simulations of each permutation and combination of parameters.
+2. Python couldn’t repeatedly use parameter_search() and instead uses two layers of the loop to realize multiple simulations of each permutation and combination of parameters.

 ```python
  # grid of parameter values of interest